 Every slot game offers a specific rate of winnings usually calculated as “return percentage” or RTP.
 This number refers to the amount of money that can be expected to be won compared to the amount bet, over a long enough period of time.
 For instance, if a game boasts an RTP of 96%, over the long-haul players will lose $4 per $100 wagered.

 Many major software providers such as NetEnt offer games that have static RTPs that do not vary.
-Other key providers like IGT offer different tiers of returns on its slots, and Pennsylvania operators are more likely to opt for the lower tiers to compensate for the 54% tax rate on slots.
+Other key providers like IGT offer different tiers of returns on its slots, but we have not seen PA operators exercising this option.
 However, even the worst online slots (Grand Monarch, Shark Bite) rarely drop below 92% RTP, which is still somewhat better than land-based casino slots, and there will always be a few rare games such as Blood Suckers and Jack Hammer in the 97-98% range.

 A final aspect of a slot’s value is its volatility, which is a very important factor when choosing a game to play.
 High volatility games pay out very rarely, but when you win, the prize is usually huge.
 A low volatility game will pay out smaller prizes much more often, which is less thrilling but results in a more stable experience and allows a player to tend closer to the stated RTP without having to play for an extremely long time.
 Games like Dead or Alive and Wheel of Fortune: On Tour offer good RTP but are so volatile that short-term returns are very random, while Blood Suckers is a very reliable play with low volatility.

 What are jackpot slots?

 Online casinos may offer hundreds of standard slots, but there will also always be a handful of special jackpot games that hold the possibility of a giant win.